philip-bui/as-you-type-formatter/README.md

 - Character Prefix.
 Default `#` `@`, words beginning with character prefixes use their assigned text attributes.

 - Delimiters.
-Default ` ` `\n`, delimiters indicate when a word has ended to use normal text attributes.
+Default emojis and non-alphanumeric characters, delimiters indicate when a word has ended to use normal text attributes.

 AsYouTypeFormatter overrides two `UITextView` methods, `textView(shouldChangeTextIn:text:)` and `textViewDidChangeSelection()`.
 You can delegate your `UITextView` or call the methods within your own delegate.